 In addition, we encourage Congress to support additional tax incentives, such as the Disability Employment Incentives Act (S. 3076), to incentivize employers to hire individuals with disabilities.
-Another bill the House should consider is the bipartisan Supporting Disabled Entrepreneurs Act (S. 3528).
+Another recently introduced bill the Autism Society supports is the bipartisan Supporting Disabled Entrepreneurs Act (S. 3528).
 This bill would establish the position of Coordinator for Disabled Small Business Concerns within the SBA, who would enhance support for small disability-owned businesses across capital, counseling, and contracting programs.
-The bill would also collect data on disabilityrun small businesses and report recommendations to Congress.
+The bill would also collect data on disability-run small businesses and report recommendations to Congress.

 Finally, the direct workforce crisis for people with disabilities is impacting both the employment opportunities available to individuals with disabilities and the quality of the workforce dedicated to supporting them.
-As mentioned previously, individuals with higher support needs rely on direct support professionals to support them in jobs and to support them in the community.
-The Autism Society of America strongly urges Congress to support the Better Care Better Jobs Act (S. 100/HR 547).
-The Better Care Better Jobs Act would increase payment rates to promote the recruitment and retention of direct care workers, increase wages, and develop and update training opportunities.
+As mentioned previously, individuals with higher support needs rely on direct support professionals to support them in jobs and in the community.
+The Autism Society of America strongly urges Congress to support the Better Jobs Act (S. 100/HR 547) and the HCBS Relief Act (S.3118).
+These bills would increase payment rates to promote the recruitment and retention of direct care workers, increase wages, and help to reduce waiting lists for all community-based services.